London International Festival of Theatre

-Lyn Gardner in The Guardian wrote of LIFT in 2014, "Probably no theatre organisation in the UK has done more to break down the distinctions between artforms than LIFT, which over the last 30 years has not only offered us a first glimpse of work by world-class theatre makers, but also offered space for first-hand theatrical dispatches from artists living with conflict and under oppression who find space denied them in their own country."
+Lyn Gardner of The Guardian wrote of LIFT in 2014, "Probably no theatre organisation in the UK has done more to break down the distinctions between artforms than LIFT, which over the last 30 years has not only offered us a first glimpse of work by world-class theatre makers, but also offered space for first-hand theatrical dispatches from artists living with conflict and under oppression who find space denied them in their own country."

-LIFT's current artistic director is Kris Nelson.

 History

 Rose Fenton and Lucy Neal founded LIFT as young graduates from Warwick University.
 The inaugural festival was staged from 3 to 16 August 1981.^{:4} The 'ambitious programme of politically engaged theatre' saw artists from Brazil, Poland, Malaysia, Japan and Holland perform in venues across London, alongside British artists.^{:4} The performances presented in the festival had never been seen in the UK before and were experimental and political in nature.
 Sue Arnold, a regular columnist at The Observer, impressed by the hard work of Fenton and Neal, wrote: "if the Festival is not a phenomenal success I shall eat an entire millinery collection without demur".